stackhpc/ansible-slurm-appliance/ansible/roles/cuda/README.md

 # cuda

-Install NVIDIA CUDA.
-The CUDA binaries are added to the PATH for all users, and the [NVIDIA persistence daemon](https://docs.nvidia.com/deploy/driver-persistence/index.html#persistence-daemon) is enabled.
+Install NVIDIA drivers and optionally CUDA packages.
+CUDA binaries are added to the `$PATH` for all users, and the [NVIDIA persistence daemon](https://docs.nvidia.com/deploy/driver-persistence/index.html#persistence-daemon) is enabled.

 ## Prerequisites